Canonicalizing zeta generators: genus zero and genus one: Introduction

 \begin{rmk} For both even and odd $w\geq 2$, the polynomials $g_w$ are canonical since the subspaces $R_w, I_w$ in part (ii) and (iii) of Theorem \ref{thmintro.1} are.
-Their simplest examples are given by $g_2 = [x,y]$ and $g_3 = [x-y,[x,y]]$, and the explicit form of all $g_w$ with $w\leq 12$ can be found in the ancillary files of the arXiv submission of this work. \end{rmk}
+Their simplest instances are given by $g_2 = [x,y]$ and $g_3 = [x-y,[x,y]]$, with more examples in~\eqref{explgws}.
+The ancillary files of the arXiv submission of this work contain the explicit form of all $g_w$ with $w\leq 12$. \end{rmk}

+\begin{rmk} In \cite{Ecalledim}, \'Ecalle gave an alternative method to specify a depth 1 polynomial $g_w$ in each odd weight $w$, by defining an inner product on monomials and then choosing $g_w$ to be the unique element orthogonal to all elements in the associated graded Lie algebra.
+Using the language of moulds reviewed in section \ref{sec:prop1}, he gave two different possibilities for inner products with good symmetry properties (called $kya$ and $kwa$, cf.~section 19 of \cite{Ecalledim}). \end{rmk}

+\begin{rmk} In his Ph.D.\ thesis \cite{Keilthy}, Keilthy gave a similar method, but using the ``trivial'' inner product on $\Q\langle x,y\rangle$ (for which the inner product of two monomials $u$ and $v$ is $\delta_{u,v}$).
+This is analogous to our use of the action of the dual space $\Q\langle x,y\rangle^\vee$ on $\Q\langle x,y\rangle$ described in section \ref{sec:Zmap.1} below (cf.~(\ref{eq:Zmap.01})).
+As we explain in more detail in section~\ref{sec:Zmap.4}, this construction agrees with ours for odd $w$; however our definition applies uniformly to produce canonical elements for both odd and also for even~$w$. \end{rmk}